If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Mildew on wall

-Mildew is gray or white with a powdery texture.
-You can find it lying on flat surfaces in moist areas.
-As mildew is a surface mold, it won’t damage your property’s structure (1).
+Mildew is usually gray, white, or yellow with a powdery texture.
+It likes to sit on flat surfaces in moist areas (think shower curtains or window sills).
+Since mildew is a surface fungus, it is easy to wipe off and rarely damages your home’s structure (1).

 Mold on wall